We don't need to tell you that the HR jargon is extensive, but did you know that you can now find the most relevant terms alphabetically?

-A system in which employees receive anonymous feedback from the people around them.
-Their direct manager, colleagues, reports on stakeholder interactions and self-evaluations.
+A system where employees receive anonymous feedback from the people around them.
+Their direct manager, colleagues, reports on interactions with stakeholders and self-assessments.
 This feedback is collected with periodic surveys that can contain different types of questions.

 A type of HR software to support the recruitment process.
 With these tools you can publish vacancies, save candidate data and guide them through the selection process.

 The management and processing of absences by HR or managers for payroll processing.
 It also includes developing policies to limit absenteeism through specific policies and initiatives.

 An exercise that can be carried out with potential candidates to check whether certain skills and competencies are present.
 This screening is usually carried out by means of a few concrete simulation exercises.

 The amount paid before any extras are added (e.g. overtime worked) or deducted (wages handed in for luncheon vouchers).
 Allowances such as a home work allowance or a telephone subscription are also added to the basic wage.